 In 2020

-Koenraad Tinel, sculptor and artist, and Simon Gronowski, lawyer at the Brussels bar and jazz pianist
+Koenraad Tinel: Sculptor and Artist, and Simon Gronowski: Lawyer at the Brussels Bar and Jazz Pianist

-Caroline Pauwels, rector of VUB
+Caroline Pauwels: Rector of VUB

 In 2019

-On 3 May 2019, ULB and VUB awarded honorary doctorates to Elena Milashina and Rudi Vranckx during Difference Day, an event held in conjunction World Press Freedom Day.
+On 3 May 2019, ULB and VUB awarded honorary doctorates to Elena Milashina and Rudi Vranckx during Difference Day, an event held in conjunction with World Press Freedom Day.

 Elena Milashina

 Elena Milashina is a Russian investigative journalist for independent newspaper Novaya Gazeta.
-She is known for her keen investigation skills, and for her articles criticizing human rights violations and government corruption.
+She is known for her keen investigation skills, and for her articles criticising human rights violations and government corruption.
 Her work includes an investigative report on the repression of LGBT people in Chechnya and other parts of the North Caucasus (in Russia).

 Speech by Aude Merlin